gt-next: General Translation Next.js SDK: getMessages

 }

-Using variables
+### Using variables [#variables]

-You can override variables in encoded strings.
+You can pass variables to encoded strings.

 import { msg, getMessages } from 'gt-next/server';